-The purpose of the new design was to improve UX of the homepage, using the quantitative and qualitative data we gathered in the past year.
+The purpose of the redesign is improving UX using the quantitative and qualitative data we gathered in the year before.

 Once I had the data I needed, I made sketches to arrange the new content, that later developed into wireframes and a prototype.

-I also created personas to doublecheck and reinforce the importance of our USPs.
+I also created personas to doublecheck and reinforce the importance of our USPs (please, contact me for personas).

 The most common things people asked about: